OctopusDeploy/blog/blog/2019-11/cloud-v2-compute/index.md

 Every option was on the table, but in hindsight they can be separated into a few general approaches.

-It's worth mentioning that at this point in time Octopus is implemented as a full-framework .NET application which requires Windows.
+It's worth mentioning that at this point in time Octopus was implemented as a full-framework .NET application which requires Windows.
 The HTTP server runs as a self-hosted [NancyFX](http://nancyfx.org/) app.

 Also worth highlighting is a goal we had from the beginning: _Do Not Fork Octopus_.
 We very much wanted to maintain a single code-base for our self-hosted and cloud products.